 This is a no-profit research and film exploration forum, act to collect and preserve less-known actors cinematic memory.
 It's a independent and non-profit cultural free association created by cinema essayists and fans of Italian and European movies.

-Its name derives from the fact that it started by chance, identifying some unknown actors in Italian Giallo films, the so called Thrillings.
+Its name derives from the fact that it started identifying some unknown actors in Italian Giallo films, the so called "Thrillings".

 The forum is organized to provide detailed filmographies with images from the films, photographs and more and a developing movie database with some cult movies promoted by our forum users.
 Since 2008, we have brought to light many of mostly unknown performers which until a few years ago did not have a known name.

 The large volume of material is divided into various subgroups that will be described later, with the possibility of browsing by exploring the contents or searching more quickly using an handy search bar.
 At the top of the home page you will find the latest elements added for each filmography, and it is possible to see the updating work in real time.
 On the right there is a Quick menu to select the list of actors sorted by surname or select the most popular topics.

 These pages are especially dedicated to the actors who played in the 60s and 70s in the Italian cinema, but not only.
-Here they are classified according to the role mainly played in the cinema environment, during their careers.
-The sections into which they have been divided follow.
+Here they are classified as follow.

-Little-known actors These are actors who have not achieved great fame in the mainstream and who usually played supporting roles (also uncredited) in many movies of their careers.
-Here we celebrate these actors, often forgotten, but that a lot have given to the Italian cinema.
+These are actors who have not achieved a great fame in the mainstream and who usually played supporting roles (also uncredited) in many movies of their careers.
+Here we celebrate them, often forgotten, but that a lot have given to the Italian cinema.

 This section is dedicated to the actors graduated at the Centro Sperimentale di Cinematografia (C.S.C.) in Rome, the oldest Italian school foundation of teaching, research and experimentation in the field of cinematography.